justin13888/Stratus/README.md

 ## Compatibility

 Stratus is explicitly designed and tested for GNU/Linux distributions with POSIX-compliant filesystems.
 It is optimized with Linux-specific APIs such as io_uring.
 It is typical that servers are running Linux-based OSes anyways.
+(While code may compile to other targets, you are on your own there.)

 ## Development